Boiler, heating and hot water

-Check out our advice below on using your boiler, and what to do if you're having a problem with your boiler, heating or hot water.
+Check out our advice on using your boiler, and what to do if you're having a problem with your boiler, heating or hot water.

 The main controls for your central heating and hot water are under a drop-down panel on your boiler.